Changing The Narrative On Suicide: World Suicide Prevention Day 2024

 Changing the Narrative on Suicide: World suicide Prevention Day 2024

-ROYSTON, UNITED KINGDOM, September 9, 2024 /EINPresswire / -- Suicide is a major public health
+WASHINGTON DC, DC, UNITED STATES, September 10, 2024 /EINPresswire / -- Suicide is a major public health

 challenge, with more than 700 000 deaths each year globally.
 Each suicide has far-reaching social, emotional, and economic consequences, and deeply affects individuals and communities worldwide.